FrostyX/frostyx.github.io/_posts/2020-03-15-my-first-emacs-contribution.md

 Even though I was using Vim for almost ten years and have a highly customized and personalized configuration with a lot of enabled plugins, the migration was quite smooth.
 A general rule of thumb is, for every possible Vim plugin, there is a better or worse (still sufficient) Emacs alternative.
 The only hard thing is to find them.
 Maybe let's discuss this topic in another article.

 There is an exception to this rule though - one-man show plugins, particularly those you've written and maintain yourself.
 In my case, it is a [FrostX/vim-fugitive-pagure][vim-fugitive-pagure] plugin, which provides a [pagure.io][pagure] support for `:Gbrowse` command.
 I collaborate with my coworkers remotely and make frequent use of it.
 There ~~is~~ was no Emacs alternative so I missed the feature since migration.
-I finally decided to implement a [pagure.io][pagure] support for [browse-at-remote][browse-at-remote] and here follows what I learned from my first Emacs contribution.
+I finally [decided to implement][browse-at-pagure] a [pagure.io][pagure] support for [browse-at-remote][browse-at-remote] and here follows what I learned from my first Emacs contribution.

 <div class="alert alert-warning" role="alert">
 Disclaimer: As I repeatedly mentioned, this was my first experience with writing packages for Emacs, therefore this is not an authoritative manual of how things work and should be done.